 From here, make your way to the Tanners’ Quarter, named after the tanners who used to live and work in this district.
-Half-timbered houses mostly dating from the 17th and 18th Century line Rue des Tanneurs at its epicentre
+The half-timbered houses lining Rue des Tanneurs mostly date from the 17th and 18th Centuries.

-Once you have admired the Old Customs House’s Renaissance-style exterior, turn down Rue des Marchands to take a look at the Pfister House.
+Once you have admired the Old Customs House’s Renaissance-style exterior, turn down Rue des Marchands and across the town’s main street – Grand Rue – to take a look at the Pfister House.
 It is named after the family who restored it and lived there between 1841 and 1892.

 Built in 1537 from soft Vosges sandstone, this Colmar landmark is known for its delicate mural paintings representing biblical and secular scenes.
 Look out also for the wooden oriel window adorned with medallions depicting emperors of the Roman Empire.

-By now you should have worked up a good appetite.
-To make you salivate more, check out the cheeses, fruit & vegetables and jars of mustard in Colmar’s airy 14th Century covered market.
-You will find entrances on Rue des Vignerons and Rue des Écoles.
+By now you should have worked up an appetite.
+You will find entrances to Colmar’s 14th Century Marché Couvert on Rue des Vignerons and Rue des Écoles.

-You can buy a boat ticket from La Krutenau restaurant where Rue Turenne meets Quai de la Poissonnerie.
+I bought my boat ticket from La Krutenau restaurant, where Rue Turenne meets Quai de la Poissonnerie.
 The embarkation point is adjacent to the restaurant.

 Dating mainly from the 14th Century, the Dominican Church’s airy interior is illuminated by sublime stained glass windows.
 However, its star turn is Martin Schongauer’s masterpiece, Madonna of the Rose Bush (1473).

-Gaze upwards at the Gothic splendour of St Martin’s Church (Collégiale Saint-Martin)
+Gaze upwards at the Gothic splendour of Saint Martin’s Church (Collégiale Saint-Martin)

-From the Dominican Church, it’s a two-minute walk along Rue des Serruriers to St Martin’s Church.
+From the Dominican Church, it’s a two-minute walk along Rue des Serruriers to Saint Martin’s Church.

 Built between 1234 and 1365 from local pink limestone, locals may refer to it as a cathedral.
 However, it was a cathedral for less than a decade at the time of the French Revolution.